icglue/stimc/README.md

 and can be controlled by command line options of the `configure` script (run `./configure --help` for available options).

+In case of a local installation make sure the VPI library can find the stimc library by using appropriate environment variables or linker settings (e.g. `-Wl,rpath,`).

 ## Documentation
 ### Documentation
-Doxygen documentation for the code can be built by running `make doc` when doxygen is available.
+*Doxygen* documentation for the code can be built by running `make doc` when *Doxygen* is available.
 To open generated docs run `make showdocs` (will open html documentation).
 Via a configure option it is possible to select docs to be built and installed with the library.

 ### Examples
 Examples are provided in the examples directory.
-To use it you need a simulator (e.g. icarus verilog with GTKWave).
+To use it you need a simulator (e.g. *Icarus Verilog* with *GTKWave*).
-You can load the project environment by sourcing `env.sh` in the project examples directory.
+You can load the project environment by sourcing `env.sh` in the project's examples directory.
-Simulation of the given examples depends on stimc being precompiled as a library (run `./configure` and `make` in the project's root directory before).
+Simulation of the given examples depends on stimc being precompiled as a library, so run `./configure` and `make` in the project's root directory before or in case of manual cmake invocation make sure to use `build` in the project's root directory where the examples expect to find the library.

-The examples provide 3 stimc design units: dummy (the shown dummy, also in a plain c version for reference), ff (a stimc flip-flop model) and ff\_real (flip-flop with real-value port interface).
+The examples provide 3 stimc design units: `dummy` (the shown dummy, also in a plain C version for reference), `ff` (a stimc flip-flop model) and `ff\_real` (flip-flop with experimental real-value port interface).
 The Verilog shell can be found in `source/behavioral/verilog` of the given unit, the module stimc code in `source/behavioral/stimc`.
 To run example simulations enter the unit's `simulation/generic/tc_<...>` testcase directory and run `make`.
-The code will be compiled, and (in case of icarus verilog) run and GTKWave will be started for browsing the simulated waveforms.
+The code will be compiled, and (in case of *Icarus Verilog*) run and *GTKWave* will be started for browsing the simulated waveforms.

 ## License
 stimc itself is licensed under the GNU LGPLv3.